-Standing in open countryside above the River Wye, Goodrich Castle is one of the finest and best preserved of all English medieval castles.
-Boasting a fascinating history and spectacular views from the battlements.
-Learn about the famous Civil War Siege; see the murder holes built into the castle walls and admire the stunning stained glass window in the 13th century chapel.
-Be sure to see the famous 'Roaring Meg,' the only surviving Civil War mortar, and the cache of cannonballs.
+Standing in open countryside above the River Wye, Goodrich Castle is one of the finest and best preserved of all English medieval castles, boasting a fascinating history and spectacular views from the battlements.
+Learn about the Civil War Siege, spy the 'murder holes' built into the castle walls, and admire the beautiful stained-glass window in the 13th century chapel.
+Be sure to find the famous 'Roaring Meg' – the only surviving Civil War mortar – and cache of cannonballs.

 Wythall Estate Vineyard Tour & Tasting

-Planted in 2010, Wythall Estate now produces several award-winning still and sparkling English wines.
-The tour begins with a walk through the vineyard, discussing the grape varieties, the pruning methods, the harvesting and so forth.
-Next, follow a tutored tasting, held in the beamed dining room of the 16th Century Manor House.
+Planted in 2010, Wythall Estate produces award-winning still and sparkling English wines.
+Join a tour that begins with a walk through the vineyard, exploring the grape varieties grown here, along with pruning methods, harvesting and more.
+Then enjoy a tutored tasting session in the beamed dining room of the 16th-century manor house.